Askut: Middle and New Kingdom craft production

 Molds were used to make tools such as hammer stones and anvils.
 Crucibles (a ceramic or metal container) and copper waste was also uncovered in the southern end of the site near the households.
-Evidence of pottery is seen through fragments of unfired vessels and a potters wheel head.
+Evidence of pottery is seen through fragments of unfired vessels and a potter's wheel head.
 These date to shapes seen in both the Middle Kingdom and the New Kingdom.
-Archaeologists believe there may have been a workshop present at Askut mostly run by Egyptian men, due to the evidence that Egyptian potters at Askut used a more narrow set of clay sources.
-On the other hand, Nubian potters mostly consisted of women and they used varying sets of clay resources that indicate production was mainly done in the household.
+Archaeologists believe there may have been a workshop present at Askut mostly run by Egyptian men, due to the evidence that Egyptian potters at Askut used a narrower set of clay sources.
+On the other hand, Nubian potters mostly consisted of women, and they used varying sets of clay resources that indicate production was mainly done in the household.